-Nick Viall’s ‘Bachelor’ Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?
+Nick Viall’s ‘Bachelor’: Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?

 “esandoz: @superjabsiv I wish I could send back the hunger games whistle and three fingers.”

 Another viewer told Liz that she got a terrible edit.
-The viewer also guessed that Liz went through the audition process thinking that Luke Pell or Chase McNary would be the next Bachelor.
+The viewer also guessed that Liz went through the audition process thinking that Luke Pell or Chase McNary would be the next Bachelor star.
 The viewer noted that both men are still single.

-As Us Weekly reported in September 2016, Luke, one of the runner-ups on JoJo Fletcher’s The Bachelorette season, was initially chosen as the Bachelor before producers made a last-minute switch to Nick.
+As Us Weekly reported in September, Luke, one of the runner-ups on JoJo Fletcher’s Bachelorette season, was initially chosen as the Bachelor star before producers made a last-minute switch to Nick.
 Luke later lashed out at the show’s producers for making the switch after he already literally had his bags packed for Los Angeles.
 Chase, another one of JoJo’s runner-ups, was also reported to be one of the men in consideration for the big spot in the limelight.

 “xjessikalynn: I think you got a terrible edit, you clearly did not repeat yourself as many times as they played it over and over.
-If I had to guess I’d assume you went through the vetting process assuming you’d be getting Luke or Chase as the bachelor, good thing they are both still single too ????”
+If I had to guess I’d assume you went through the vetting process assuming you’d be getting Luke or Chase as the bachelor, good thing they are both still single too????”

 Liz thanked the viewer for recognizing the edit, admitting that it’s frustrating to be presented to viewers in only one way.
 As for whether she joined the show thinking that she would compete for Luke or Chase, she didn’t say.